ahraz77/zerodha-mobile/README.md

 ### On Mobile (iOS/Android):
 1. Open the app in your mobile browser (Safari, Chrome, etc.)
-2. Look for the "Install Kite App" prompt at the bottom
+2. Look for the "Install Kite" prompt at the bottom
 3. Tap "Install" or use browser's "Add to Home Screen" option
 4. The app will be added to your home screen like a native app